open-energy-transition/Oh-my-Grid/docs/tools.md

 </div>

-We have made an [awesome list](https://ohmygrid.org/awesome/) which you can access on this website too, which has datasets, maps, and information for many countries around the world.
+We have made list of [Curated Grid Maps](https://ohmygrid.org/awesome/) which you can access on this website too, which has datasets, maps, and information for many countries around the world.

 ⚠️ Please use these datasets as hint layers, and check licenses to see how/if you are allowed to use them.
 Do not copy/data from these maps directly into OpenStreetMap.
 Each data point of the transmission network must be set manually and <a href="https://wiki.openstreetmap.org/wiki/Verifiability">verified</a> with official satellite data provided by the OpenStreetMap community.⚠️